-This is one of those lovely bedtime stories for kids with pictures.
-This book has colourful illustrations and differently shaped pages with holes showing the caterpillar’s trail through various foods.
+This is one of those lovely bedtime storybooks with pictures for kids.
+This book has colourful illustrations and differently shaped pages, with holes showing the caterpillar’s trail through various foods.
 The story goes that one Sunday morning, a red-faced caterpillar hatches from an egg on a leaf and begins to look for food.
 He eats a leaf but is very hungry.
-He then eats through various increasing quantities of food on the next five days.
-The caterpillar eats through 1 apple on Monday, 2 pears on Tuesday, 3 plums on Wednesday, four strawberries on Thursday, and five oranges on Friday.
-Then on Saturday, the caterpillar has a huge feast of one piece each of chocolate cake, ice-cream cone, pickle, Swiss cheese, salami, lollipop, cherry pie, sausage, cupcake and watermelon.
-After this, the caterpillar gets a bad stomach ache from eating too much food.
+He then eats various foods, in increasing quantities, over the next five days.
+The caterpillar eats through one apple on Monday, two pears on Tuesday, three plums on Wednesday, four strawberries on Thursday, and five oranges on Friday.
+Then, on Saturday, the caterpillar has a huge feast of one piece each of a chocolate cake, ice-cream cone, pickle, Swiss cheese, salami, lollipop, cherry pie, sausage, cupcake and watermelon.
+After this, the caterpillar gets a bad stomach ache from overeating food.
 The caterpillar feels better on Sunday after he returns to his usual diet of a large green leaf.
-He then spins a cocoon around himself in which he remains for two weeks.
+He then spins a cocoon around himself, in which he remains for two weeks.
 After two weeks, the caterpillar emerges from the cocoon as a beautiful butterfly with colourful wings.
-This book teaches little children about counting, names of various foods, days of the week, and the life cycle of a butterfly.
+This book teaches little children about numbers, names of various foods, days of the week, and the life cycle of a butterfly.

 12. Goodnight Moon

 This is a lovely picture book for children.
 It features a bunny saying goodnight to everything around it.
 The sentences form a rhyming poem and describe how the bunny says goodnight to various living and inanimate objects around it, such as a red balloon, a dollhouse, two kittens, the moon, and so on.
-It goes “Goodnight room, Goodnight moon, Goodnight cow jumping over the moon, Goodnight light, and the red balloon.
-Little children love the rhymes and soothing rhythm of the story, and it quickly lulls them to sleep.
+It goes, “Goodnight room, Goodnight moon, Goodnight cow jumping over the moon, Goodnight light, and the red balloon.
+Little children love the rhymes, and the soothing rhythm of the story quickly lulls them to sleep.